florian-beetz/bachelor-thesis/thesis.md

 ### Migrating to Modular Code {#sec:j9_mig}

-Oracle claims, that code that uses only official Java APIs should work without changes, but some third-party libraries may need to be upgraded [@Oracle2018g].
+Oracle claims, that code that uses only official Java ++API should work without changes, but some third-party libraries may need to be upgraded [@Oracle2018g].
 However, in reality there are some more constraints of the module system that need consideration.

-Firstly, due to the modularization of the JDK itself, internal APIs became unavailable [@Mac2017].
-Those classes were always meant to be used only internally by the JDK, but due to the missing access restrictions and missing alternatives, they have become adopted by some developers.
+Firstly, due to the modularization of the +JDK itself, internal ++API became unavailable [@Mac2017].
+Those classes were always meant to be used only internally by the +JDK, but due to the missing access restrictions and missing alternatives, they have become adopted by some developers.

 For widely used internal classes the module `jdk.unsupported` is provided,